nuno-agostinho/set-operation-icons/README.md

 * `symmetric-difference`
 * `empty`

-If you prefer the groups to be identified by the letters A and B, you can add `-id` to the icon name:
+If you prefer the groups to be identified by the letters A and B, you can add the suffix `id` to the icon name:

 ```html
 <span class="set set-union-id"></span>
 ```

-You may also desire to change the icon style to improve their position according to the remaining text.
-For example, as such:
+You may also desire to change the icon style to improve their position according to the remaining text, as such:

 ```html
 <span class="set set-intersect" style="font-size: 20px; line-height: 0; vertical-align: bottom; display: inline-block;"></span> Intersect groups